ros2/design/articles/140_topic_and_service_name_mapping.md

 ## Mapping of ROS 2 Topic and Service Names to DDS Concepts

-The ROS topic and service name constraints allow more types of characters than the DDS topic names because ROS additionally allows the, the tilde (`~`), and the balanced curly braces (`{}`).
+The ROS topic and service name constraints allow more types of characters than the DDS topic names because ROS additionally allows the forward slash (`/`), the tilde (`~`), and the balanced curly braces (`{}`).
 These must be substituted or otherwise removed during the process of converting the topic or service name to DDS concepts.
 Since ROS 2 topic and service names are expanded to fully qualified names, any balanced bracket (`{}`) substitutions and tildes (`~`) will have been expanded.
 Additionally any URL related syntax, e.g. the `rostopic://` prefix, will be removed once parsed.
-Previously forward slashes (`/`) were disallowed in DDS topic names, now the restriction has been lifted and therefore the ROS topic names are first prefixed with ROS Specific Namespace prefix (described below) are then mapped directly into DDS topic names.
+Previously forward slashes (`/`) were disallowed in DDS topic names, now the restriction has been lifted(see [issue](https://issues.omg.org/issues/lists/dds-rtf5#issue-42236) on omg.org) and therefore the ROS topic names are first prefixed with ROS Specific Namespace prefix (described below) are then mapped directly into DDS topic names.

 ### ROS Specific Namespace Prefix

 In order to differentiate ROS topics easily, all DDS topics created by ROS shall be automatically prefixed with a namespace like `/rX`, where `X` is a single character that indicates to which subsystem of ROS the topic belongs.
-For example, a plain topic called `/foo` would translate to a DDS topic `rt/foo`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the root namespace `/` and has a base name `foo`.
+For example, a plain topic called `/foo` would translate to a DDS topic `rt/foo`, which is the result of implicitly adding `rt` to the namespace of a ROS topic which is in the root namespace `/` and has a base name `foo`.
-As another example, a topic called `/left/image_raw` would translate to a DDS topic `/rt/left/image_raw`, which is the result of implicitly adding `/rt` to the namespace of a ROS topic which is in the namespace `/left` and has a base name `image_raw`.
+As another example, a topic called `/left/image_raw` would translate to a DDS topic `rt/left/image_raw`, which is the result of implicitly adding `rt` to the namespace of a ROS topic which is in the namespace `/left` and has a base name `image_raw`.

 For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq` for the request topic and `rr` for the response topic.
 On systems where the implementation is handled for us by DDS (like with Connext), we use `rs` as the common prefix.